Vignesh-R1998/E-Commerce-Sales-Analysis/README.md

 **InvoiceDate:** Invice Date and time.
 Numeric, the day and time when each transaction was generated.

 **UnitPrice:** Unit price.
-Numeric, Product price per unit in sterling.
+Numeric, Product price per unit in sterling

 **CustomerID:** Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.